Transgender rights in the United Kingdom: Equality and Human Rights Commission

 In April 2021, the Equality and Human Rights Commission submitted evidence backing Maya Forstater in Forstater v Center for Global Development Europe, wherein Forstater sued her employer, the Center for Global Development Europe, for not having her employment contract renewed after expressing gender-critical beliefs.
 PinkNews reported that the EHRC issued a statement saying "We think that a 'gender critical' belief that 'trans women are men and trans men are women' is a philosophical belief which is protected under the Equality Act".
 In May 2021, the EHRC withdrew itself from Stonewall's diversity champions scheme.
 In December 2021, barrister Akua Reindorf was appointed to the EHRC board of commissioners by Liz Truss.

 In January 2022, the EHRC released dual statements opposing the removal of administrative barriers for trans people to receive legal recognition in Scotland, and asking that England and Wales' ban on conversion therapy not include trans people.
 In February 2022, Vice News reported that it had been leaked sections of an unpublished EHRC guidance pack dating to late 2021, which advised businesses and organisations to exclude transgender people from single-sex spaces - including toilets, hospital wards, and changing rooms - unless they held a Gender Recognition Certificate (GRC).
 Vice reported that the guidance, which had been due to be released in January 2022, but had not been published as of February 2022, was aimed at "[protecting] women", and that just 1% of trans people in the UK held a GRC.

 In May 2023, a United Nations investigation found that the EHRC had deliberately acted with the objective to reduce human rights protections for transgender women.
 In July 2024, the EHRC released guidance clarifying that sex-based occupational requirements included sex as modified by a GRC, but that under schedule 9 of the Equality Act 2010 employers were permitted to exclude transgender persons even with a GRC.
 The guidance stated that the basis and reasons for any occupational restrictions should be clearly stated in any advertisement.

 Grooming conspiracy theory

 In 2020, anti-transgender activist Graham Linehan was banned from Twitter after beginning to use "OK groomer" as an attack against those who criticised his activism.
 The term was also picked by pressure group Transgender Trend, which used it in material that it sent to schools to oppose advice given by LGBTQ charities such as Stonewall.
-In March 2020, The Times columnist Janice Turner accused the charity Mermaids, which offers support for trans youth, of grooming for introducing an exit button on its website in response to the COVID-19 pandemic lockdown.
-The 'grooming' accusation has also been used by the far right in the UK, including Tommy Robinson.
+In March 2020, The Times columnist Janice Turner accused the charity Mermaids, which offers support for trans youth, of child grooming for introducing an exit button on its website in response to the COVID-19 pandemic lockdown.
+The "grooming" accusation has also been used by the far right in the UK, including Tommy Robinson.